Lost confidence

 True always

 What is always true under any circumstance?
 This is Bezos’s principle of focusing on long-term constants.6 For instance, users universally appreciate fast, responsive software.
 They value web apps that feel native, with background synchronization and instant interactions, that work well on all their devices.
-At worst, they might not consciously notice; at best (in web-apps like Notion, Miro, Gmail, and Google Docs), performance becomes a key differentiator that customers explicitly value.
+Even in the worst case, where they don’t care about speed, they still wouldn’t say that speed was a negative; at best (in web apps like Notion, Miro, Gmail, and Google Docs), performance becomes a key differentiator that customers explicitly value.

 6 Bezos frequently said of Amazon’s strategy: When you have something that you know is true, even over the long term, you can afford to put a lot of energy into it.
 His examples include customers wanting lower prices, faster shipping, and fast, fair customer service.

 Not all features enjoy universal appeal.
-Rather than attempting precise numerical breakdowns of potential user interest, identify the features where essentially all customers will either value it, or at least enjoy it.
-Sometimes this certainty exists because is mandatory, even if mundane.
+Rather than attempting precise numerical breakdowns of potential user interest, identify the features where essentially all customers will either value them, or at least enjoy them.
+Sometimes this certainty exists because it is mandatory, even if mundane.
 Enterprise requirements like SOC 2 compliance aren’t exciting, but they’re undeniably valuable when selling to the Enterprise.
 This certainty compensates for the lack of differentiation.

 The caveat: your most innovative, differentiated ideas rarely fall into this “absolutely certain” category.
 While certainties are valuable, they’re unlikely to be your strategic differentiators.
 This tension is natural—great products require both reliable improvements and innovative leaps of faith.